 How long do I have to file a claim after a car accident?

 Each state has its own specific timeline, called the statute of limitations, in which a victim of an accident needs to either file a lawsuit or settle a claim.
-In Kentucky, the statute of limitations for personal injury claims is one year.
+In Kentucky, the statute of limitations for personal injury claims is two years.
 This is a very short period within which to file a claim.
 Make certain you do so as soon as possible or you will lose the right to file.

 For property damage claims, the statute of limitations in Kentucky is two years.
 This gives you more time to file a lawsuit.
 The best thing to do is to start the claim process as early as possible, as it usually takes about a year to settle.